 Impact for the remaining EU member states

-The EU Regulations will cease to apply to the UK at the end of the transition period.
+The EU Regulations no longer apply to the UK now that the transition period has ended.
 Given that the first MA to be granted in the EU determines both the term of the SPC under Article 13 of Regulation 469/2009, and its fate if an earlier authorisation has been granted with effect in the EU in accordance with Article 3(b), it is important to know which MA is the “first authorisation” in the EU.
-In view of the transition period, any UK MA granted up until 31st December 2020 will continue to be relevant for calculating the term of EU SPCs, and for deciding their fate.
-However, any authorisation granted by a UK competent authority after the end of the transition period will no longer be considered the “first authorisation” for the purposes of the EU SPC Regulation.
+Any UK MA granted up until 31st December 2020 will continue to be relevant for calculating the term of EU SPCs, and for deciding their fate.
+However, any authorisation granted by a UK competent authority from 1st January 2021 will no longer be considered the “first authorisation” for the purposes of the EU SPC Regulation.